New research questions have been considered as part of this update. These look at:

 Work began on reviewing transmission descriptors in 2022 in the third year of the pandemic.
 The literature review has assessed over 26,000 scientific articles.
 61% of all studies included to answer the main research question were published between 2019 and 2022 which reflects the growing interest in this area as the pandemic continued.

 The goal of the NIPCM is to provide healthcare workers in Scotland with guidance that is evidence based, up-to-date, effective, practical, and as a result, safe.
 There should be a clear benefit associated with any guidance change and this benefit should outweigh any potential harms.
-Guidance will only change if these conditions are met.
+Guidance is changing based on these conditions having been met.

-Supporting resources and education needs will be considered alongside any potential changes to the NIPCM to enable application to practice.
+Supporting resources and education needs will be published alongside changes to the NIPCM to enable application to practice.